protobuf-ruby/beefcake/README.md

 # TODO

 Very, very near future:

 * Enum support
 * Wire types 1,3 & 5

 Nice to have:

 * `.proto` -> Ruby generator
 * Groups (would be nice for accessing older protos)
-  * Embeded messages must be encoded to memory before encoded to the stream; if there is a simple, non-invasive way to fix this, I'm ready to take that patch.
+* Remove need to encode embeded messages before writing to the wire.

 # Further Reading